-*These directions are for using the Kitchen Garden Kit.
+*These directions are for using the growing trays and dome.
 If you are repurposing a container, read the following and then return to step #5.

 Use a shallow container with drainage holes, such as a recycled plastic clamshell container, like those used for berries or cherry tomatoes in the grocery store.
 Make sure to first wash the container in warm soapy water to remove debris and then sanitize in a 1:9 ratio of bleach to water for 30 minutes.
 When the containers have finished soaking, rinse them in clean water prior to use.
 Fill your container with 1 to 2 inches of pre-moistened seed starting media.

 - Fertilizer isn't necessary for microgreens, but for baby greens, you can apply either an organic or half-strength, balanced, liquid fertilizer once true leaves appear.